Estimation of on- and off-time distributions in a dynamic Erd\H{o}s-R\'enyi random graph: Method of moments

 The last step is to plug in \eqref{eq:mult}, and to use that $A_n(1)\sim{\mathbb B}{\rm in}(n,\varrho).$ Then we end up with a weighted sum of mixed moments (of order up to 4) pertaining to multinomial distributions.

 \vb

-A necessary condition for asymptotic normality is the finiteness of $v_0$, $v_1$, and $c_{01}$.
-Earlier in this section, this finiteness was verified for the case of geometric on- and off-times, by explicitly identifying these three quantities.
-As demonstrated in Appendix \ref{AppB}, one can prove that, in case the on-times are ${\mathbb P}{\rm ar}(1,\alpha)$, and the off-times are ${\mathbb P}{\rm ar}(1,\beta)$ for $\beta>\alpha$, one needs to have that $\alpha>2$.
-Due to the intrinsic symmetry between edges being present or absent (in that we could as well base our estimator on the number of {\it absent} edges $\{n-A_n(k)\}_{k\in{\mathbb N}}$), we arrive at the following result.
+\js{In the light of existing versions of the central limit theorem, it is anticipated that a necessary condition for asymptotic normality is the finiteness of \MM{$v_0$, $v_1$, and $c_{01}$.} Earlier in this section,} this finiteness was verified for the case of geometric on- and off-times, by explicitly identifying these three quantities. \michel{As demonstrated in Appendix \ref{AppB}, one can prove that, in case the on-times are ${\mathbb P}{\rm ar}(C_X,\alpha)$, and the off-times are ${\mathbb P}{\rm ar}(C_Y,\beta)$ for $\beta>\alpha$, one needs to have that $\min\{\alpha,\beta\}>2$, as stated in the following result.}